 TJ agreed

-SO, I picked up some ribbon from Michael's-- the point of my trip the day I bought invitations
+SO, I picked up some ribbon from Michael's-- the point of my trip the day I bought invitations.

 It's a pretty half cream, half creamy sheer ribbon, with a teeny tiny sparkly/shiny stripe separating the 2.
 Super technical description.